Graph Edits for Counterfactual Explanations: A comparative study: Experiments

 \subsection{Qualitative Results}

-A qualitative analysis is crucial, as our counterfactual application lies in the visual domain.
-Even though some models may present similar ranking metrics, we cannot conclude about their quality according to visual perception from merely observing numerical values.
-This fact is essential in the case of graphs, as either structural or semantic-based cues may be more influential.

-In Figure \ref{fig:qualitative}, we showcase qualitative counterfactual results employing kernels, as well as both supervised and unsupervised GNNs.
-The instances presented were acquired from the top-performing models in each scenario, specifically the supervised GCN, unsupervised ARVGA-GIN, and WL-kernel.
+Qualitative analysis is indispensable, particularly in the visual domain, where numerical metrics may not fully capture model performance.
+For graph retrieval, structural and semantic cues play vital roles.
+In Figure \ref{fig:qualitative}, we present results from top-performing models: supervised GCN, unsupervised ARVGA-GIN, and WL-kernel.
 Note that counterfactual classes do not need to align between models.

-In the case of VG-DENSE, multiple instances exhibit concordance among models, owing to its dense interconnections and the inherent ability of all models to recognize matching structures.
-The initial row demonstrates unanimous agreement, as the obtained scene graph essentially forms a subgraph of the query.
-A human could also agree on the semantic closeness between counterfactual instances: The query image corresponds to a "kitchen" table, where a person can have breakfast, while drinking coffee and reading their newspaper.
-The retrieved instances denote a "workstation" table, where a person can work on their laptop while also drinking a cup of coffee.
-Semantics such as "table", "cup", "phone" are preserved between counterfactual instances, while the kitchen-related "cake" and "newspaper" semantics should be edited to allow workstation-related semantics, such as "laptop".